-Every Tuesday of the month from 1-3PM except during school holidays, Thanksgiving and Christmas.
-Other times are by appointment.
-The school office is located at 3322 S. Memorial Pkway. #232, Huntsville, AL 35801.
+Office hours are times are by appointment only.
+The school office is located at 3322 S. Memorial Pkwy. #626D, Huntsville, AL 35801.

 North Alabama Friends School has a diploma program for our high school students.
 Our goal is to provide a framework for our students to achieve the abilities and knowledge needed for their plans after graduation.
 As part of the diploma program, high school students are expected to submit several essays and a portfolio demonstrating their achievements each year.
 The papers and portfolio are presented to a review committee each May.

 Our high school students have several options for designing their high school curriculum.
 They may take a traditional textbook approach or choose to do more independent studies.
 Our students are also able to enroll in dual enrollment courses in several colleges around the area.
 We offer the PSAT each year and can administer AP tests when requested.